Sign in

 Ancestral Artistry: A brief history of wax carving and lost ...

-Wax carving is an essential skill for jewellery makers, allowing them to craft wax models that can be used to produce beautiful and intricately detailed jewellery pieces through the lost wax casting method.
-Also known by its French name, cire perdue, lost wax casting is an extremely versatile technique capable of accurately reproducing complex designs in metal, but it is also an ancient tradition with a rich history spanning more than five millennia.
+Wax carving plays an essential role for jewelry makers, enabling them to create wax models that result in exquisite and finely detailed jewelry pieces through the lost wax casting process.
+Known as cire perdue in French, this casting technique is incredibly versatile, capable of accurately reproducing complex designs in metal, with a rich history stretching back over five thousand years.

 Additional reading: